 “You are welcome to try yourself.”
 The majus gestured curtly at the wall.

-Nothing happened.
+But nothing happened.
 He couldn’t make a hole through space because that was impossible.

 Sam slumped and turned back to the majus, who was watching him like a chicken eyeing a worm.

 The icy chill seized Sam’s chest again.
 His feet rooted to the ground.
-Maybe…maybe this isn’t a hallucination after all.
+Maybe.
+Maybe this isn’t a hallucination after all.
 “No.”

 The majus looked back.
 “Why not?”

 If this wasn’t a hallucination, then the sounds that drifted from the mouth of the alley came from a crowd of people, possibly as strange as the majus.
 He blinked rapidly, willing the scene to fall away, to see the frozen living room.
 It didn’t work.